-ActiveLife is Orkney’s exciting new leisure scheme offering unlimited access to 12 different sports and leisure venues across the county and you can sign up today!
+ActiveLife is Orkney’s exciting leisure scheme offering unlimited access to 12 different sports and leisure venues across the county, launched on 16 January 2017.

-The joint initiative between Pickaquoy Centre Trust and Orkney Islands Council has one simple aim – to get more people, more active, more often.
+The scheme by the Pickaquoy Centre Trust gives members access to Picky and 11 Council-owned fitness facilities and has one simple aim – to get more people, more active, more often.

 Watch our promotional video!